General Instruments was one of the first to provide a digital cable standard. This used the OpenCable Harmony standard, which consisted of

 Later the Pioneer Passport software was developed the DCT1000 (and later DCT2000) series for operations to deeply, which brought additional features in comparison to the Prevue software.

-Microsoft also developed a TV guide, also known as Microsoft TV Foundation Edition however this was never deployed by any operator.
+Microsoft also developed a TV guide, also known as Microsoft TV Foundation Edition and was tested in some Comcast franchises, but this was never deployed by any operator.

 An early interactive TV provider, Worldgate communications ported its software stack.
 AT&T announced it was developing a cable platform using Worldgate with the DCT5000 being the hardware of choice, but this never came to fruition.